MENU: Blog TITLES & DATeS

 She probably was certain that her fellow humans "were somewhere just outside",

-as they always had been thousands of times.
+as they always had been hundreds of times.

 As she orbited earth, I'm sure Laika patiently endured and ever-waited through